gnithin/Notes/Notes/Regex/RegexNotes.md

 may hear the merry din.
 ```

 All of the above methods have an optional argument called flags.
-The `re` module has some flags which basically modifies how a regex engines searches for a match against a regex.
+The `re` module has some flags which basically modifies how a regex engines searches for a match against a regex pattern.
 For example, using `re.I` or `re.IGNORECASE` will make the regex matching process case-insensitive.
 You can refer to a list of all the flags from their [documentation](https://docs.python.org/3/library/re.html#re.A).
-You can use multiple flags in python by bitwise or-ing them.
+You can use multiple flags in python by bitwise OR-ing them.

 ### Grouping
 Grouping is where you want to group a bunch of regex tokens into one logical unit.
 You usually want to do that when you need to specify an operation on the whole group (like a quantifier - `+`, `*` or `?`) or have a common functionality outside the group.
 For this purpose, you would basically use a non-capturing group denoted by `(?:)`.